protobuf

 file.
 More flags can be set to change the default output folders, package name, etc.

-This file contains everything needed to work with the Sentinel-1 SAR dataset.
 It’s recommended to check the generated files you use in your version control system.

 If you open this file, you will see that it starts with // Code generated by protoc-gen-go.
 DO NOT EDIT.